Binsabbar/oracle-cloud-terraform/modules/network/README.md

 * Default Private Security List: This list is attached to EVERY private subnet created.

 ## Note About Default Security Lists:
 * **Public security list**: By default empty, however, you can use `default_security_list_rules` variable to pass list of ports for egress traffic for tcp and udp to the world.
-Also you can enable icpm from the world as well.
+Also you can enable icpm from and to the world as well.
 * **Private security list**: By default empty, however, you can use `default_security_list_rules` variable to pass list of ports for egress traffic for tcp and udp to the world.
-Also you can enable icpm from the VCN as well.
+Also you can enable icpm from the VCN as well and to the world.
 * It is possible to create another security list and pass its id to the subnet in `public_subnets` and `private_subnets` variables under key `security_list_ids`.
 The passed ids will be concatenated with the default list.

 ## Note about Route Table and Security List